dotnet/AspNetCore.Docs/aspnetcore/blazor/call-javascript-from-dotnet.md

 ## Blazor JavaScript isolation and object references

 Blazor enables JavaScript isolation in standard [JavaScript modules](https://developer.mozilla.org/docs/Web/JavaScript/Guide/Modules).
-JavaScript isolation has a couple of benefits:
+JavaScript isolation provides the following benefits:

 * Imported JavaScript no longer pollutes the global namespace.
-* Consumers of the library and components no longer must manually import the related JavaScript.
+* Consumers of a library and components no longer must manually import the related JavaScript.

 For example, the following JavaScript module exports a simple JavaScript function for showing a browser prompt: